The slide framework

 Ask your agent

 Your agent drafts pages as arbitrary React components.
-You guide with prompts; it writes files on disk.
+You guide with prompts.

 ›/create-slide for Q2 roadmap...